GitJuski/Linux-servers/h5-GJ(In progress).md

 ![13](Screenshots/5/13.png)

-so I shut it down manually and started it again.
+so, I shut it down manually and started it again.
 I logged in and opened the terminal.

 ![14](Screenshots/5/14.png)